 I was told my multiple companies at CES that TI has a major campaign to get all the makers of LCOS pico projectors to carry at least one DLP based projector.
 TI provided all kinds of support to get the projector companies to have at least one DLP product and to a large degree they succeeded with companies including 3M and AAXA showing DLP products along with their LCOS projectors.

-The prototype media player projector was to me surprising large considering they have been claiming the whole PicoP® concept to be aimed at embedded products.
+The prototype media player projector was, to me, surprisingly large, considering they have been claiming the whole PicoP® concept to be aimed at embedded products.
 While the light engine optics itself is about 4cc, by the time you add all the electronics and a very large heat sink/heat spreader underneath the projection engine, about 25cc (56mm x 38mm x 12mm) within the media player are consumed (click on the picture above that shows some of the dimension).
-Imagine how much bigger still it would be if had to add the cell phone engine and its LCD/OLED display to the package.
-Compared to DLP and LCOS projection engines, there seems to be a large amount of electronics associated with LBS.
+Imagine how much bigger it would still be if it had to add the cell phone engine and LCD/OLED display to the package.
+Compared to DLP and LCOS projection engines, much more support circuitry is required with LBS.

-The same week as CES, Microvision put out flyer with set of partial spec’s on the PicoP engine itself (less any of the media player features).
+The same week as CES, Microvision put out a flyer with a set of partial specs on the PicoP engine itself (less any of the media player features).
 To a degree, the spec sheet confirms some serious issues with the whole laser beam scanning (LBS) concept that Microvision uses.
-The flyer says that at 15 lumens it will be a Class 2 laser product, but in a footnote it admits that the 25 lumen version would be “Class 3R” confirming what I (and others) have said for years about the issues with laser safety standards with LBS.
-Note, the cell phone makers have told me that they wouldn’t put anything beyond Class 1 (considered totally eye safe) into a consumer cell phone and LBS type displays would support less than 1 lumen at Class 1; so even the Class 2 rating at 15 lumens I would consider to be a serious problem.
+The flyer says that at 15 lumens, it will be a Class 2 laser product, but in a footnote, it admits that the 25-lumen version would be “Class 3R” confirming what I (and others) have said for years about the issues with laser safety standards with LBS.
+Note, the cell phone makers have told me that they wouldn’t put anything beyond Class 1 (considered totally eye safe) into a consumer cell phone, and LBS-type displays would support less than 1 lumen at Class 1; so even the Class 2 rating at 15 lumens I would consider to be a serious problem.

 Another interesting indirect admission in the “spec” is that they consume “Approximately 2.0 Watts” at “27% video.”
 It seems like a bad job of trying to hide a power problem.
-It begs several questions, most obviously, what is the power consumption at some rated (measured) lumens.
-If we assume it is for their 15 lumen projector and simply scale up we get over 7 Watts!
-To get a realistic power consumption we have to know how “approximately” the power consumption number is and what it covers in the system.
-As I wrote previously about the ShowWX power consumption, they seem to be a long way from their power “goals” to fit in an embedded product.
+It begs several questions: What is the power consumption at some rated (measured) lumens?
+Assuming it is for their 15-lumen projector and simply scale up, we get over 7 Watts!
+To get a realistic power consumption, we must know how “approximately” the power consumption number is and what it covers in the system.
+As I wrote about the ShowWX power consumption, they seem to be far from their power “goals” to fit in an embedded product.

-Another little tidbit from the “spec” is that it only has 16-bits per pixel (64K colors which means they have only 6 bits two primary colors and 5 bits of the third primary).
-Most products today have at least 24-bits per pixel (8 bits each of red, green, and blue) = 16 Million colors.
-This suggests some limitation in the ability to control the colors with their system.
+Another tidbit from the “spec” is that it only has 16 bits per pixel (64K colors which means they have only 6 bits of two primary colors and 5 bits of the third primary).
+Most products today have at least 24 bits per pixel (8 bits each of red, green, and blue) = 16 Million colors.
+This suggests some limitations in controlling the colors with their system.

-Vuzix was demonstrating an interesting technology for near eye heads up displays.
-They have holograms embedded in a thin piece of plastic that can bend the output of a projector 90 degrees, translate and expand it, bend it back 90 degrees, and have it focused at infinity (so your eyes can stay on the real world).
+Vuzix was demonstrating an interesting technology for near-eye heads-up displays.
+They have holograms embedded in a thin piece of plastic that can bend the output of a projector 90 degrees, translate and expand it, bend it back 90 degrees, and have it focused at infinity (so your eyes can stay in the real world).

-I didn’t get the best picture of it on the above (it is kind of tricky and I didn’t have much time) but it is impressive how they can manipulate the light using hologram light guides.
-While the image is in focus and would seem to be acceptable the intended purpose of a near eye HUD/augmented reality display, the image quality is not what you would want for say watching a movie.
-Everything seems to have a “glow” to it which I suspect come from the contortions that are done to the light by the holograms.
+I didn’t get the best picture of it on above (it is kind of tricky, and I didn’t have much time), but it is impressive how they can manipulate the light using hologram light guides.
+While the image is in focus and would seem acceptable for the intended purpose of a near-eye HUD/augmented reality display, the image quality is not what you would want for, say, watching a movie.
+Everything seems to have a “glow” to it, which I suspect comes from the contortions that are done to the light by the holograms.

 That’s it for the “overview.”
-Certainly my coverage of CES was spotty and if anything I didn’t give a lot of coverage to DLP relative to the number of products that were at the show.
-If you have questions or want more details on some subject, please ask.
+Certainly, my coverage of CES was spotty, and if anything, I didn’t give a lot of coverage to DLP relative to the number of products at the show.
+Please ask if you have questions or want more details on some subjects.